 Setting Up Automatic Certificate Renewal

 Let’s Encrypt certificates expire after 90 days.
-Fortunately, Debian’s certbot package installs a systemd timer that handles automatic renewal.
-To confirm, verify the timer is active:
+Debian’s Certbot package installs a systemd timer for automatic renewal.
+Verify the timer is active:

 Expected output: